PaulRudin/stbotolphs/docs/deploy.md

   seems that Google don't have an equivalent.

 * Once flux is running add its ssh key as a deploy key to the github project.
-You can see the key with `kubectl -n flux get secrets flux-git-deploy -o yaml|yq r - 'data.identity' |base64 -d`
+You can see the key with `fluxctl --k8s-fwd-ns=flux identity`

 * Make a staging branch, and switch to it.
 Edit the file